Artifact detection and localization in single-channel mobile EEG for sleep research using deep learning and attention mechanisms: Abstract

 \section{Abstract}

-Artifacts in the electroencephalogram (EEG) degrade signal quality and impact the analysis of brain activity.
-Current methods for detecting artifacts in sleep EEG rely on simple threshold-based algorithms that require manual intervention, which is time-consuming and impractical due to the vast volume of data that novel mobile recording systems generate.
-We propose a convolutional neural network (CNN) model incorporating a convolutional block attention module (CNN-CBAM) to detect and identify the location of artifacts in the sleep EEG with attention maps.
+Artifacts in the electroencephalogram (EEG) degrade signal quality and impact the analysis of brain activity. {\revisiond Current methods for detecting artifacts in sleep EEG range from threshold-based algorithms to machine learning approaches, yet applications remain limited for single-channel mobile EEG.} We propose a convolutional neural network (CNN) model incorporating a convolutional block attention module (CNN-CBAM) to detect and localize artifacts in sleep EEG using attention maps.
 We benchmarked this model against 6 other machine learning and signal processing approaches.
 We trained/tuned all models on 72 manually annotated EEG recordings obtained during home-based monitoring from 18 healthy participants with a mean (SD) age of 68.05 y ($\pm$5.02).
-We tested them on 26 separate recordings from 6 healthy participants with a mean (SD) age of 68.33 y ($\pm$4.08), with contained artifacts in 4\% of epochs.
-CNN-CBAM achieved the highest area under the receiver operating characteristic curve (0.88), sensitivity (0.81), and specificity (0.86) when compared to the other approaches.
-The attention maps from CNN-CBAM localized artifacts within the epoch with a sensitivity of 0.71 and specificity of 0.67.
-This work demonstrates the feasibility of automating the detection and localization of artifacts in wearable sleep EEG.
+We tested them on 26 separate recordings from 6 healthy participants with a mean (SD) age of 68.33 y ($\pm$4.08), which contained artifacts in 4\% of epochs.
+CNN-CBAM achieved the highest area under the receiver operating characteristic curve (0.88), sensitivity (0.81), and specificity (0.86) among the tested approaches.
+Under the ideal choice of an attention threshold of 0.66, the attention maps from CNN-CBAM localized artifacts within detected artifact epochs with a sensitivity of 0.61 and specificity of 0.63.
+This work demonstrates the feasibility of automating artifact detection and localization in wearable sleep EEG.

 \textbf{Keywords:} convolutional neural network, attention, sleep mobile EEG, wearable, signal quality, artifact localization.